Crataco/ai-guide/guide/models.md

 **TL;DR:** A model is your AI's brain.

 In this guide, a model is the AI that generates text.
 They are trained on top of pre-existing text and then released, often as base models (e.g. LLaMA) of specific sizes (e.g. 7B, 13B, 33B, and 70B).
 These base models are simple: given an input (e.g. "hello"), they complete it with their own output (", world!").
-They're often referred to as "glorified autocomplete" models.
+They're often referred to as "glorified autocomplete" or "text completion" models.

 Finetunes are used to train the models are trained on further data, making it easier to use them like an assistant or chatting partner.